tjameswhite/squicons/README.md

 - E: Edge (Chromium)
 - E(18): Edge 18

 First a note about the webmanifest.
 Include it if you want.
-Most browser will read it; you can include other site info, <!--***does android use it for home screen??**-->
-Let's start whinning this down starting on the right.
+Most browser will read it and you can include other site info.
+Interestingly, most of the Chromium-based browsers will download the manifest and the 192px icon refernced, but they never use the icon.
+Seems a waste of bandwidth.
+The only place the 192px icon in the manifest gets used is on Android for the home screen icon.
+Hower, if you don't include it, Android will use the 180px icon instead.

+For the rest of the icons, we'll start from the far right of our table with the Win10 Start bar.
 From what I can tell, with the new Chromium-based Edge on Windows 10, it is no longer possible to pin a regular website to the Start bar.
-Right off we can elliminate the 70px and 150px icons, as well as the browserconfig.xml file.
+So we can elliminate the 70px and 150px icons, as well as the browserconfig.xml file.
+(If you plan on supporting Edge 18 and really want users to be able to pin to the start bar, then keep the browserconfig and the 70px and 150px icons.
+But feel free to trim brwoserconfig down to just those sizes.
+Lots of sites put 4 sizes in the browserconfig; in my tests there was an option for "small" and "large" (70 and 150) but no options for the larger or rectangular icons.)

+Next on the chopping block: Win10 pin to taskbar.
+Edge 18 will only pin the 32px icon.
+Chromium-Edge will use 192px if available, but falls back to 120 or 32px.
+I'm happy to just use 32px on the off chance someone wants to pin the site to their Win10 taskbar.

+As for Apple homescreen icons, iOS prefers the 120px icon and iPadOS prefers the 152px.
+However, oddly, conviently, both will upsize to the 180px icon if the smaller sizes are missing.
+This is handy because both devices use the 180px icon for the Reading List and new tab screen (iPad).
+(Note: tests were done with iOS 13 and 14.)
+Neither iPhones or iPads show favicons in the favorites/bookmark screen, but when viewing all open tabs, they'll use the 32px.
+Two more down.
+An important note: you'll need to use `rel="apple-touch-icon-precomposed"` instead of the standard `rel="icon'` in order to get the homescreen icon to show up.
+Luckily the other browsers aren't picky and will use `apple-touch-icon-precomposed`.

+Opera Speed dial (new tab screen) was the only place the 48px icon was used.
+Without it, Opera resorts to a screen shot.
+A sacrifice I can live with.

+As for the crop of Chromium-based browsers, they stick with the 32px icon for everything -- tab, bookmark, new tab screen.

+Firefox will use the 32px for tabs and bookmarks, but if a 16px is available it will use it.
+For the new tab screen, Firefox prefers the 228px icon, but if that is missing, falls back to the 180px.

+That just leaves Safari desktop.
+Like Chrome, Safari uses the 32px for tabs and bookmark icons, and like its mobile versions, uses 180px for Reading List and new tab page.
+Confusingly, in testing an SVG icon, Safari desktop used it for the browser tab, but nowhere else.

+## TL/DR

+For a normal website, 32px favicon will get used for the most common use-case: brower tab and favorites.
+For Firefox new tab and mobile home screens, 180px is the answer.

 ## Sources